What to do if you are homeless or about to become homeless in London

 The first thing to do is go to your Local Authority or Council and ask to talk to someone in the Housing Options Team or Housing Department.
-London Local Authorities contact details can be found via Homeless Link.
-You may be eligible for temporary accommodation or be referred to a housing charity like Evolve Housing + Support for accommodation and support.
+The contact details of Local Authorities can be found on the Gov.uk website.
+You may be eligible for temporary accommodation, or be referred to a housing charity like us for accommodation and support.

 If you are outside of London it is best to seek support from your local council rather than traveling to London.
 Demand for accommodation is very high, and local authorities prioritise help for local people with a connection to their borough.

-We are only able to work with people referred to us from our funding local authorities and can’t take self-referrals over the phone or in person.
-If you are homeless in one of the boroughs we work in, please go to your Local Authority.
+We can only work with people referred to us from our local authorities.
+That means we cannot take self-referrals over the phone or in person.
+If you are homeless in one of the boroughs we work in, please contact your Local Authority.
 They will refer you to the most appropriate service, but it won’t necessarily be an Evolve service.